PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 The inference results obtained with the high-performance inference plugin enabled are identical to those without the plugin.
 For some models, **the first time the high-performance inference plugin is enabled, it may take a longer time to complete the construction of the inference engine**.
 PaddleX caches the related information in the model directory after the inference engine is built for the first time, and subsequently reuses the cached content to improve the initialization speed.

-**By default, enabling the high-performance inference plugin applies to the entire pipeline/module.** If you want to control the scope in a more granular way (e.g., enabling the high-performance inference plugin for only a sub-pipeline or a submodule), you can set the `use_hpip` parameter at different configuration levels in the pipeline configuration file.
-Please refer to [2.4 Enabling/Disabling the High-Performance Inference Plugin on Sub-pipelines/Submodules](#24-EnablingDisabling-the-High-Performance-Inference-Plugin-on-Sub-pipelinesSubmodules) for more details.
+**Enabling the high‑performance inference plugin via the PaddleX CLI and Python API applies by default to the entire pipeline/module.**
+If you need finer‑grained control—e.g. to enable the plugin only on a specific sub‑pipeline or sub‑module within your pipeline—you can set `use_hpip` in the configuration file at the appropriate level.
+Please refer to [2.4 Enabling/Disabling the High‑Performance Inference Plugin in Configuration Files](#24-EnablingDisabling-the-High‑Performance-Inference-Plugin-in-Configuration-Files).
+If `use_hpip` is not specified in the CLI options, API calls, or any configuration file, the high‑performance inference plugin will remain disabled by default.

 ## 2. Advanced Usage